Endovenous Ablation Therapy

 Is Endovenous Ablation Therapy Safe?

-Endovenous Ablation Therapy has an overall success rate greater than 97% and the results are comparable to those of traditional surgery in the short term and the long term.
+Endovenous Ablation Therapy has an overall success rate greater than 90% and the results are comparable to those of traditional surgery in the short term and the long term.

 How is Endovenous Ablation Therapy Performed?